InsaLan/confinebot-mettaton/docs/specs.md

 ### TESTS_1_UNITS

 Unit tests should be implemented to test as much of the module as possible, including every single API endpoint made available to end users.

+## Errors

+Are considered errors :
+ - Any event happening as a response to an interaction with the docker Daemon that cannot reasonably be mitigated internally by the module and leaves the daemon in a state that was not desired by the user
+ - Any unexpected termination of a game server container.

+The first type will be transmitted to the end user using Python exceptions.
+For the latter, which is asynchronous, the module will spawn a watcher thread that preiodically monitors the health of the game servers it manages.
+If any server were to fail unexpectedly, a message would be sent along in a queue that the user can fetch.